Whether you’re autistic, have ADHD, or suspect you’re neurodivergent - relationship trauma hits different

 Explore who you are beyond what you’ve been through - Healing is not just about processing pain; it’s about rediscovering joy, connection, and self-compassion.

-Neurodivergent affirming therapy
+Neurodivergent affirming therapy helps

 Embracing your neurodivergency can bring a mix of joy, relief, grief, and confusion.
-It can explain so much—why relationships have felt difficult, why certain experiences hit deeper, why the world has often seemed overwhelming—but it can also leave you questioning how much of your life has been shaped by survival rather than self-discovery.
+It can explain so much - why relationships have felt difficult, why certain experiences hit deeper, why the world has often seemed overwhelming - but it can also leave you questioning how much of your life has been shaped by survival rather than self-discovery.

 In our work together, we can work on: